 1. The author of the communication is Anthony Finn, a Jamaican citizen who at the time of submission of his communication was awaiting execution at St. Catherine District Prison, Jamaica.

-He claims to be a victim of violations by Jamaica of articles 7; 9, paragraph 3; 10, paragraph 1; and 14, paragraphs 1, 2, 3 (b), (c) and 5, of the International Covenant on Civil and Political Rights.
-He is represented by counsel.
+He claims to be a victim of violations by Jamaica of articles 7; 9, paragraph 3; 10, paragraph 1; and 14, paragraphs 1, 2, 3 (b),(c) and 5, of the International Covenant on Civil and Political Rights.
+He is represented by Ms. Lyanne Loucas of the London Law firm Lovell White Durrant.
 The author's death sentence was commuted in early 1995.

-The facts as submitted by the author
+The facts as submitted by the author:

-2.1 The author was arrested in December 1987, and charged, together with Junior Leslie 1/ and one L.T., with the murders, on 8 November 1987, of Mercelin Morris and Dalton Brown.
-The preliminary hearing was held on 14, 21 and 22 of March 1988 at the Kingston Gun Court.
-On 4

-April 1990, the author and Junior Leslie were found guilty as charged and sentenced to death by the Kingston Circuit Court; L.T. was acquitted on the direction of the trial judge at the close of the prosecution's case.
-The author then applied to the court of Appeal of Jamaica for leave to appeal against conviction and sentence, but subsequently he signed a notice of abandonment.
+2.1 The author was arrested in December 1987, and charged, together with Junior Leslie The Comittee's Views on Mr. Leslie's communication, No. 564/1993, were adopted on 31 July 1998 at the 63rd session. and one L.T., with the murders, on 8 November 1987, of Mercelin Morris and Dalton Brown.
+The preliminary hearing was held on 14, 21 and 22 March 1988 at the Kingston Gun Court.
+On 4 April 1990, the author and Junior Leslie were found guilty as charged and sentenced to death by the Kingston Circuit Court; L.T. was acquitted on the direction of the trial judge at the close of the prosecution's case.
+The author then applied to the Court of Appeal of Jamaica for leave to appeal against conviction and sentence, but subsequently he signed a notice of abandonment.
 Nevertheless, the Court of Appeal decided to consider the author's application together with Mr. Leslie's application; it dismissed their appeal on 15 July 1991.
 The Judicial Committee of the Privy Council dismissed the author's petition for special leave to appeal on 12 January 1995.
 With this, it is submitted, all domestic remedies have been exhausted.